neatnik/omg.lol/info/Profile & Web/profile-items.md

 ---
 Description: How to manage the many beautiful items on your omg.lol profile
-Last Updated: 2022-10-08 01:52 AM EDT
+Last Updated: 2022-10-22 6:40 PM EDT
 ---

 # Profile Items

 One of the best parts of an [omg.lol profile](/info/profiles) is the total flexibility you have in adding and managing your profile items.

 Your profile items can be just about anything: plain text, a link to something (like a personal website or a social media profile), or whatever.
 Add as many as you’d like!
-You can re-order them any time by dragging them around.
+You can re-order them any time (by dragging them around in the Classic editor, or just changing their text placement in the Advanced editor).

 ## Adding items

-Click the friendly green **Add an item** button to get a new field.
+ - In the Classic editor: Click the friendly **Add an item** button to get a new profile item field.
+ - In the Advanced editor: Just insert a new Markdown list item (starting with `-`) within the `--- Profile Items ---` section of your page.

 ## Removing items

-Want to nuke one of your items?
-Just clear the field, and when you save your profile it’ll be gone.
+If you want to remove a profile item in the Classic editor, just clear the contents of the field.
+When you save your profile, it’ll vanish.
+In the Advanced editor, just delete the text and list item.

 ## Using Markdown